 As they were lying down, Rachel looked at Quinn and sadly said, "Good night."

 Quinn replied, "Good night," and she turned to face away from Rachel.
-She tried to sleep but her mind's a jumbled mess.
-After a few minutes, she can hear Rachel's even breath signaling that she's asleep.
-She turned to look at Rachel, and that's how she spent the whole night, studying Rachel's face, committing it to memory.
-By the time the sun rose, she already formed this crazy plan in her head.
+She tried to sleep but her mind was a jumbled mess.
+After a few minutes, she could hear Rachel's even breath signaling that she was asleep.
+She turned to look at Rachel, and that was how she spent the night, studying Rachel's face, committing it to memory.
+By the time the sun rose, she had already formed this crazy plan in her head.

 She took a shower, got dressed and packed her things.
 Then she sat on Rachel's side of the bed trying to wake her up.

 "Rachel, Rachel," Quinn said softly while shaking her body slowly.